-MOT debuts solid ‘Lady Macbeth’ in first presentation
+MOT debuts solid ‘Lady Macbeth’

 Detroit — In many productions of Verdi’s Macbeth, the character of Lady Macbeth is dominant, steamrolling over her weak-willed husband.